-During certain periods, trading restrictions for Insiders apply.
+During certain periods, trading restrictions for specific persons (Insiders) apply.
 The Board of Directors has set out the relevant regulations in the “Insider Directive” dated October 19, 2019.

 Addressees and scope of the Insider Directive